httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 4. Return output_string.

-### Parsing Binary Content from Text {#parse-binary}
+### Parsing a Byte Sequence from Text {#parse-binary}

-Given an ASCII string input_string, return binary content. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return a byte sequence. input_string is modified to remove the parsed value.

 1. If the first character of input_string is not "\*", fail parsing.
 2. Discard the first character of input_string.